teambit/docs/docs/faq/multiple-peer-dep-versions.md

 ---
 id: multiple-peer-dep-versions
-title: Handling mutltiple versions of the same peer dependency
+title: Handling multiple versions of the same peer dependency
 ---
 ## Background
 Node package managers install multiple versions of the same package when modules used by the same application require different versions to function.